LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 #### Registered Names Substore

 This substore contains the names of all chains in the ecosystem.
-It is present only on mainchain.
+It is present only on the mainchain.
 Entries are created as part of the processing of the sidechain registration command.

 ##### Store Prefix, Store Key, and Store Value